joey711/shiny-phyloseq/panels/paneldoc/data.md

 add new whole datasets for selection, whereas this upload will result in adding/replacing the tree, provided that the initial tree file processing is successful.

-### Load QIIME-DB Data

-This section has the following three components

-(1) **Unlabeled QIIME-DB study selection widget** - Like most other selection widgets, this widget supports autocompletion so that you can type part of the study ID to more quickly narrow from the many dozen studies in the QIIME-DB.
-The names are parsed directly from the FTP file names, such that the study ID, year, and compressed file size are shown.
-Larger file sizes imply a longer import/processing time.
-For many studies this is nevertheless trivial, and the wait time depends mostly on the time required for the server "back end" to download the respective file from QIIME-DB.
-(2) **Unlabeled numeric widget** - This widget next to the Load-button controls the maximum size (in MB) of the compressed datasets that are displayed in the list.
-If you know that your dataset of interest is on the small end, or if your server is slow or has a slow internet connection, this can be a helpful filter.
-(3) **Load QIIME-DB Button** - Clicking this button commands the Shiny-phyloseq server back-end to download the study shown in the selection widget, process it into native phyloseq format, add it to the list of available datasets, and select it as the new default selected dataset in the list.
-Be aware that for large datasets and/or slow servers, this step might take time.